ttoivone/mediacapture-extensions/face-detection-explainer.md

 ### Metadata

-The first part of the API adds a new member `humanFaces` of type sequence of `HumanFace` into WebCodecs [`VideoFrameMetadata`](https://www.w3.org/TR/webcodecs/#dictdef-videoframemetadata) which provides information of the detected faces in the frame.
-In `HumanFace`, the member `id` is used to track faces between frames: the same `id` of a face between different frames indicates that it is the same face under tracking.
+The first part of the API adds a new member `segment` of type sequence of `Segment` into WebCodecs [`VideoFrameMetadata`](https://www.w3.org/TR/webcodecs/#dictdef-videoframemetadata) which provides segmentation data for the frame.
+In dictionary `Segment`, the member `type` indicates the type of the enclosed object inside the segment.
+The member `id` is used to identify segments for two purposes.
+First, it is used to track segments between successive frames in a frame sequence (video): the same `id` of a segment between different frames indicates that it is the same object under tracking.
 However, it is specifically required that it must not be possible to correlate faces between different sources or video sequences by matching the `id` between them.
-If host uses face recognizion to track faces, it must assign a random integer to `id` between sequences to avoid privacy issues. `probability` is the probability that the returned face is in fact a human face and not a false detection.
+If host uses face recognition to track objects, it must assign a random integer to `id` between sequences to avoid privacy issues.

-The member `boundingBox` provides the enclosing bounding box for the face.

-The members `leftEye`, `rightEye`, and `mouth` provide information on facial features belonging to the detected face.
-Currently this includes the center point for eyes and mouth, but we define a separate dictionary `HumanFaceLandmark` to allow extending it easily later on.

-The coordinates in the members `boundingBox` and `centerPoint` of the detected faces and landmarks are defined similarly as in the
-[`pointsOfInterest`](https://w3c.github.io/mediacapture-image/#points-of-interest)
+The second purpose of the `id` is to use it in conjunction of the `partOf` member.
+This member is used to reference another segmented object in the same `VideoFrame` of which the current object is part of.
+Thus, the integer value of the member `partOf` of a segment corresponding to a human eye would be set to the same value as the member `id` of another segment which corresponds to the human face where the eye is located.

+The member `probability` is the estimate of the conditional probability that the segmented object is of the type indicated by the `type` member, between zero and one, given the segmentation and confidence output from the face detection model.
+This could also incorporate a priori factors known by the user agent such as quality of the system camera or known bias in the model.
+Mathematically, `probability` would be the number of correct detections and segmentations of an object among the set of all possible inputs which lead to the given segmentation and model confidence.
+In practice this is incalculable and therefore we only require an estimate of this probability.
+User agent can also omit the probability by setting the value to zero.

+The members `centerPoint` and `boundingBox` provide the geometrical segmentation information.
+The first one indicates an estimate of the center of the object and the latter the estimate of the tight enclosing bounding box of the object.

-member in [`MediaTrackSettings`](https://w3c.github.io/mediacapture-image/#dom-mediatracksettings-pointsofinterest)
-with the exception that the coordinates may also lie outside of the frame since a detected face could be
+The coordinates in the members `centerPoint` and `boundingBox` are defined similarly as in the [`pointsOfInterest`](https://w3c.github.io/mediacapture-image/#points-of-interest) member in [`MediaTrackSettings`](https://w3c.github.io/mediacapture-image/#dom-mediatracksettings-pointsofinterest) with the exception that the coordinates may also lie outside of the frame since a detected face could be